jersmi7/Audulus-Lua/README.md

 # Lua Scripts for Audulus

+A small collection of Lua scripts for Audulus.

 Audulus has two Lua-based nodes, the DSP node and the Canvas node.
 DSP node processes audio and control rate signals.
 Canvas node draws vector graphics using the Audulus graphics library, vger.